jjgry/arcade/README.md

 My ultimate goal is to combine the individual games I have constructed here into an arcade machine with multiple games that a user can select between.
 Improved graphics and instructional menus would be a part of this.

+N.B. the choppy look of the GIF's below is purely a consequence of the file format limitations.
+In reality these programs run at ~80fps.

 ## pong

 My version of Pong (trademark held by [Atari Interactive Inc.](https://www.atari.com/)) currently consists of one `pong.py` module which can be executed to run the game.
 The game is designed for two players.
 Player 1 can operate their paddle using the `W` and `S` keys, whilst player 2 can do so with the `UP ARROW` and `DOWN ARROW` keys.